Showing posts with label Table Top Battles 2nd Edition. Show all posts

 * French stands cannot be fired upon until they are in the forward squares of the ridge.

 * The Duke of Nemours must be in an adjacent square to a French Heavy Cavalry stand at all times.
-If a French Heavy Cavalry is removed, the Duke of Nemours is also removed.
+If a French Heavy Cavalry stand is removed, the Duke of Nemours is also removed.

 * Any stand positioned in the Trench while engaged in Close Combat will have 2 points deducted from its Close Combat die.